 Let’s take a look at what’s available to avoid baggage fees so we can compare.

 American Airlines offers credit cards from two banks: Barclays and Citibank (here are the best Citi credit cards).

-Barclays currently offers only one American credit card, the AAdvantage Aviator Red World Elite Mastercard.
+Barclays currently offers only one American credit card, the AAdvantage® Aviator® Red World Elite Mastercard®.
 The benefits include one free checked bag for the cardholder on domestic American Airlines itineraries for the primary cardmember and up to 4 companions traveling with you on the same reservation.

 No annual fee credit cards are nice but don’t come with as many perks.
 For instance, the no-fee American Airlines AAdvantage® MileUp® doesn’t offer free checked bags.
 If you travel at least once a year and like to check your bags, you’re better off paying the $95 annual fee for the AAdvantage Platinum Select World Elite Mastercard.

 American Express partners with Delta to offer the best Delta credit cards—four consumer and one business credit card.
 The Gold, Platinum, and Reserve Delta SkyMiles credit cards allow checked bag waivers.
 Delta also has the Delta SkyMiles® Blue American Express Card, but you will not receive a checked bag for free with this card.

 As a JetBlue credit cardholder, you’ll get one free bag every time you fly JetBlue.
 When you fly JetBlue with others, up to three companions will also get one free bag, as well.
 For comparison: With a standard “Blue” JetBlue fare (here’s their new baggage price structure), the first bag for non-cardholders is $20 in advance or $25 at check-in, so $40 or $50 per roundtrip.

 Southwest prides itself on not charging for checked bags.
 In fact, every customer with a ticket can check two bags for each flight for free.
 Because Southwest Airlines doesn’t charge checked bag fees, there’s no need to include this as a benefit in their credit cards.
 However, the best Southwest credit cards still come with plenty of perks that may be beneficial to Southwest travelers.